With a history spanning over 100 years, Cruelty Free International has achieved so much for animals in laboratories.

 Our undercover investigation at Wickham Laboratories exposed the appalling suffering inflicted on hundreds of thousands of mice for the worldwide botox craze.
 Manufacturers of botox are now in the process of developing alternatives to these cruel animal tests.

 In 1996, we launched the Leaping Bunny programme.
-Symbolised by the Leaping Bunny logo, our world-leading programme is turning shopping malls cruelty free with more and more leading household names gaining Leaping Bunny approval.
+Symbolised by the Leaping Bunny logo, our world-leading programme is working hard to turn shopping malls cruelty free with more and more leading household names gaining Leaping Bunny approval.

 Our work achieved a ban in 2001 on the use of the cruel and controversial LD50 oral toxicity tests in the UK, in which animals could be force fed chemicals until 50% of them died.